StutiSahu27612/argocd-movieworld/README.md

 When running in Kubernetes, the application uses Kubernetes service discovery for inter-service communication:

 1. **Service Names as DNS**:
-   - The MovieWorld service connects to the MovieReview service using the Kubernetes service name: `http://moviereview:9093`
+   - The MovieWorld service connects to the MovieReview service using the Kubernetes service name: `http://moviereview.movie.svc.cluster.local:9093`
    - This is configured in the ConfigMap and passed as an environment variable `MOVIE_REVIEW_SERVICE_URL`
    - Kubernetes DNS automatically resolves the service name to the correct pod IP(s)
-   - The frontend connects to MovieWorld using the service name: `http://movieworld:9091`
+   - The frontend connects to MovieWorld using the service name: `http://movieworld.movie.svc.cluster.local:9091`
+   - All services are in the `movie` namespace for better organization

 2. **Benefits**:
    - No hardcoded IPs - service discovery is automatic